 The dives here are fantastic, the sites are at the height of their reputation, especially the reifs ofApo Island.
 But I'll come back to it ...

 Twin Lakes Excursion

 Tuesday, before attacking for good the dives, I agreed a day of stroll.
 An excursion to the park Twin Lakes, the twin lakes, three quarters of an hour drive from Dauin.

 Lake Balinsasayao, about twenty kilometers from Dumaguete.

-Program: small walk on a path of big slippery stones in the mountains, between the lakes Balinsasayao and Danao.
+On the program: a short walk on a path of big slippery stones in the mountains, between the lakes.
+Balinsasayao and Danao.
 The view is beautiful, despite the rain.

 Full of huge trees and bugs more or less friendly to observe, fearsome centipedes of good size carpets under the ferns (their bites can be very painful) has a majestic eagle, flying in plane flight over the canopy of the trees.

 On the way, we meet two girls, cute full, who hide under large leaves picked in the jungle, as an umbrella.

 It is a popular walk place.
 There are benches and awnings, sometimes with barbecue, on the banks of the first lake.
 Canoes can be rented, boat rides.

-But there, with rain and wind, we prefer to stay under the cover of the "rainforest", well appointed for the shot.
+But here, with the rain and the wind, we prefer to stay under the cover of the well named "rainforest".

 The walk is followed by a picnic at the lake, then, on the way back, a small stop at Dumaguete or I have to change money.

 The operation is done in the street of the church, near the central park, with types capes caps and provided with calculators, the pockets filled with bundles of notes.
 They offer a more interesting rate than the banks.
 The place is known.
 Even local hoteliers are changing their money here.